 Figure 4.
 The process of the segmentation

 To segment the tumor region from patches extracted from WSI images, an ensemble Fully Convolutional Network (FCN) architecture is employed.
 Segmentation networks based on FCNs usually consist of encoders, decoders, and pixel-wise classification layers.
 In order to produce a low-resolution feature map, the encoder network uses a combination of convolution and pooling operations.
 In the decoding network, the low-resolution feature map is then upsampled and convoluted back to the original resolution via upsampling and convolution operations.
-As a result, the WSI images can be segmented accurately using FCN ensembles.
-Three encoders and decoders make up the ensemble architecture.
-Different encoder-decider combinations are in the following architectures:
+As a result, WSIs can be segmented accurately using FCN ensembles.
+Three encoders and decoders make up the ensemble architecture:

-U-Net (Ronneberger et al., 2015) architecture with DenseNet-121 as the pre-trained encoder on ImageNet, and the decoder was a combination of bi-linear upsampling modules followed by convolutional layers.
+U-Net (Ronneberger et al., 2015) architecture with DenseNet-121 as the pre-trained encoder on ImageNet: the decoder was a combination of bilinear upsampling modules followed by convolutional layers.
 Bilinear upsampling is a commonly used technique in deep learning models, especially in image classification and object detection tasks, as it can improve the accuracy of the model's predictions by increasing the resolution of an image before inputting it into the model.
 Bilinear upsampling works by inserting new pixels between the existing pixels in an image and each new pixel is calculated using a weighted average of the four nearest pixels in the original image, with weights determined by the distance from the surrounding pixels.
-Additionally, the authors applied skip connection, where extracted features from the encoder were concatenated with extracted features from the decoder.
+Additionally, the authors applied a skip connection, where extracted features from the encoder were concatenated with extracted features from the decoder.
 This technique helps to maintain the resolution of the image during the encoding and decoding processes and preserves important spatial information for more accurate segmentation results.

-A combination of U-Net and Inception-ResNet-V2 as the pre-trained encoder on ImageNet.
-The Inception-ResNet-V2 architecture, also referred to as Inception-v4, is a convolutional neural network that merges the characteristics of two previously developed models: Inception and ResNet.
+A combination of U-Net and Inception-ResNet-V2 as the pre-trained encoder: the Inception-ResNet-V2 architecture, also referred to as Inception-v4, is a CNN that merges the characteristics of two previously developed models: Inception and ResNet.
 The integration of both architectures in Inception-ResNet-V2 involves using multi-scale convnet blocks from the Inception network to decrease the number of parameters while encoding a considerable amount of information.
 These blocks comprise various convolutions with diverse kernel sizes, accompanied by pooling layers that reduce the spatial dimensions of feature maps.
 This enables the network to extract features at different scales, capturing fine and coarse details in the input image.

-Deeplab V3Plus with Xception (Chollet, 2017) as the encoder, which is pretrained on PASCAL VOC (Everingham et al., 2010).
-To achieve multi-scale context, DeepLabV3Plus employs atrous convolutions with varying rates.
+Deeplab V3Plus with Xception (Chollet, 2017) as the encoder, which is pretrained on PASCAL VOC (Everingham et al., 2010): to achieve multi-scale context, DeepLabV3Plus employs atrous convolutions with varying rates.
 These dilated convolutions enhance the network's receptive field without increasing the model's number of parameters.
 By applying atrous convolutions with different rates, DeepLabV3Plus captures contextual information at various scales, enabling accurate semantic segmentation.
 The DeepLabV3Plus architecture also incorporates a feature pyramid network that transfers low-level features from the encoder to the decoder.
 This is achieved using skip connections that concatenate feature maps from different layers in the encoder with corresponding feature maps in the decoder, preserving crucial spatial information and improving the segmentation accuracy.

-Training Pipeline
+The Training Pipeline